NSU Typ 110: Renaming

-Later in 1967 NSU simplified their model range.
+Later in 1967, NSU simplified their model range.
 The NSU Typ 110 was rebranded as the NSU 1200, with claimed engine output now reduced back to 40 kW.
 In this form it continued to be offered in Germany until December 1972.
 A "C" ('comfort') version had a 'generous range of special equipment'.

-In January 1966 Britain's Autocar magazine tested a 1085 cc NSU Typ 110.
+In January 1966, Britain's Autocar magazine tested a 1085 cc NSU Typ 110.
 In July 1967, the larger-engined 1177 cc Typ 110SC having become available in right hand drive form on the UK market, they tested the newer model and compared results from the two tests.
 The top speed achieved had increased from 87 mi/h to 93 mi/h.
 The acceleration time from 0 to 50 mi/h had come down from 12.3 seconds to precisely 10.0 seconds.
 There was also a 10% improvement in overall fuel consumption for the test from 26.9 mpgimp to 29.7 mpgimp.
 Other sources indicate even better performance for the Typ 110 SC, but by any reckoning it is apparent that the car's relative lightness of build and its energetic engine tended to place it at or near the top of performance tables for smaller saloons, albeit at a time when the German market best seller was still the relatively heavy Volkswagen Beetle offered, at this stage, only with 1200 or 1300 cc engines.
 Disc brakes at the front ensured reasonable stopping power.
 Less in the NSU's favour was its poor directional stability in cross winds, a particular issue for Autobahn cruising.
 German reports nevertheless commended the car's ease of handling in city traffic and on mountain roads where the positioning of the engine above the driving wheels, at the rear of the vehicle, conferred a traction advantage in winter conditions.

-In 1967 the British car market still sheltered behind significant import tariffs: in the UK the Typ 110 SC carried a manufacturers' recommended retail price of £799 at a time when the similarly angular (if 4 in shorter) Triumph Herald 12/50 was retailing on its own home market for £678.
+In 1967 the British car market still sheltered behind significant import tariffs: in the UK the Typ 110 SC carried a manufacturer's recommended retail price of £799 at a time when the similarly angular (if 4 in shorter) Triumph Herald 12/50 was retailing on its own home market for £678.

 The Typ 110 was also unusually easy to repair, with care taken to ensure easy replacement of key components: it was claimed that the entire clutch could be changed in just 30 minutes.
-Zinc coating on the under body promised superior rust resistance.
+Zinc coating on the underbody promised superior rust resistance.
 Recommended service intervals of 7500 km at a time when competitor vehicles typically required a routine service every 5000 km also gave the car an advantage in a cost conscious market place, and pointed to a future when less than a decade later NSU's new parent company, Volkswagen would lead the way in extending recommended service intervals to 15000 km with their new front engined ranges.

 Between 1965 and 1967 approximately 74,000 NSU Typ 110/110SCs were built.
 After the car was rebranded, approximately 256,000 NSU 1200s were built between 1967 and 1972.